MicrosoftDocs/dynamics365smb-devitpro-pb/onprem/devenv-link-to-universal-app.md

 author: jswymer
 ms.author: jswymer
 ---
-# Linking to the Microsoft Dynamics NAV Universal App
+# Linking to the Business Central Universal App
 The protocol handler for the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] lets you construct a URL for starting the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] on a device, such as a phone or tablet.
 You can then distribute this URL by e-mail or from a Web page to the users.

 The [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)] URL is based on the *ms-businesscentral<!-- ms-dynamicsnav-->* URI scheme, which is registered automatically when the app is installed.
 Invoking a URL based on this scheme will start the app with the provided parameters.